valerenegoh/switch-statements-and-poor-naming/README.md

 # Switch Statements and Poor Naming

-## Trainer Guide

-* Fork this repository to Trainee's GitLab group
-* Remove the trainer's refactor reference branch
-* Update the README git clone link
-* Delete this section of the README

 ## Trainee Guide

 For this exercise, you are looking to refactor TWO code smells: